 While each family’s bedtime routine may look a little different, below is a general guideline to assist you in establishing your own bedtime routine for your child.

-Monitor media.
 Other things to remember when establishing bedtime routines are to consider what is viewed and discussed before bed.
 Don’t watch anything or discuss anything that may remotely scare young children.
 Even monitor episodes of their favorite shows that are normally harmless, making sure they aren’t going to trigger anything.
-If it is an episode or story about the dark, monsters under the bed, being scared of the dark, or anything of that sort — turn it off immediately.
+If it is an episode or story about the dark, monsters under the bed, being scared of the dark, or anything of that sort, consider switching to another show.
 While some things may not seem like an obvious trigger, they may occasionally develop in to fears that were not there before.

 There is no magic solution or answer to a good night of sleep.
 Each person and each family is unique and will develop their own routine.

 The goal is to have some kind of routine because research shows that children thrive from having daily routines and knowing what to expect.
 Consider additional things like night lights, cozy pajamas, thermostat settings and white noise to make your children as comfortable as possible.

 If you enjoy the end of the day with your children, hopefully you will all get a good night of rest.